 SOFTS-White sugar futures hit highest in 5-1/2 years amid India export cap

-LONDON, June 6 (Reuters) - White sugar futures on ICE hit their highest in 5-1/2 years, with dealers worried Indian exports might not reach the 10 million tonne cap for this season, while raw sugar prices also rose.
+NEW YORK/LONDON, June 6 (Reuters) - White sugar futures on ICE hit their highest in 5-1/2 years on Monday with dealers worried Indian exports might not reach the 10 million tonne cap for this season, while raw sugar prices also rose.

 SUGAR